Jasonxlu/Jasonxlu/README.md

-### Hi there 👋 I am a Computer Science Student at Northwestern University.
+### Hi there 👋 I am a Computer Science Undergrad at Northwestern University.
 I seek to continuously develop my experience in software development!
+Feel free to reach out at: jasonlu2025@u.northwestern.edu or check out my website: https://lujason.com

 <!--
 **Jasonxlu/Jasonxlu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.